salylgw/gammath_spot/README.md

 # HOWTO install

-If you are not familiar with python then you can use prebuilt docker image described in section "HOWTO get prebuilt docker image" below.
+If you are not familiar with python then you can use prebuilt docker image.
+Please see the installation [video](https://youtu.be/ORe1pMv_o20).

 `pip install gammath-spot`